umijs/umi/README.md

 # umi

-A neat framework for building highly performance and cross-platform optimized web apps.
+🍚 Blazing-fast next.js-like framework for React apps.

 > Under development, see you in 2018.2 .